The Consumer Finance Law Review: Hungary

 Settlement, conversion into forints and contract modification were still issues in connection with foreign currency-denominated loans before the Hungarian courts in 2018.
 The Court of Justice of the European Union made a decision under which the relevant Hungarian court is entitled to assess whether the information on conditions regarding the exchange rate risk was understandable and adequate.
-Although the interpretation of the Curia of Hungary (the Supreme Court) is that such decision does not change current court practices (including that the exchange rate risk is to be borne by the debtors), for the time being, it is uncertain how this judgment will affect future practice.
+Although the interpretation of the Curia of Hungary (the Supreme Court) is that this decision does not change current court practices (including that the exchange rate risk is to be borne by the debtors), for the time being, it is uncertain how this judgment will affect future practice.
 Additionally, the private enforcement of the prohibition of unilateral fee increases resulted in litigation and noteworthy court rulings.
 Under the respective rules it is especially prohibited to unilaterally alter the interests and fees to the detriment of the consumer without a reason.
 The Supreme Court found that the alteration needs to be based on objective criteria.

 2 'Member States shall ensure that adequate and effective out-of-court dispute resolution procedures for the settlement of consumer disputes concerning credit agreements are put in place, using existing bodies where appropriate.
 Member States shall encourage those bodies to cooperate in order to also resolve cross-border disputes concerning credit agreements.'

 3 FIN-NET is a dispute resolution network of national out-of-court complaint schemes in the European Economic Area countries.

 4 Paragraph 1 Section 96 of Act CXXXIX of 2013 on the National Bank of Hungary.